During our three months travelling around Tasmania, we managed to tackle a lot of incredible adventures here.

 We’d heard a lot about this walk (our local mate even told us it was his favourite short hike in all of Tasmania), so when we started driving our way down the east coast we made sure to lock in a couple of days here to do the climb.

-Not for the fainthearted, the Mount Amos walk is a short yet steep rock trail that navigates its way up polished granite boulders, through native bush and onto the summit, where hikers are rewarded with panoramic views over Wineglass Bay and the southern section of the Hazards Mountains on the east coast of Tassie.
+Not for the fainthearted, the Mt Amos climb is a short yet steep rock trail that navigates its way up polished granite boulders, through native bush and onto the summit, where hikers are rewarded with panoramic views over Wineglass Bay and the southern section of the Hazards Mountains on the east coast of Tassie.